 Follow the instructions in section 5.2, Freshwater System Commissioning, to disinfect the system at the beginning of each season.
-Once the system is commissioned, to refill the water supply tank(s), use a dockside hose and fill the tank(s) slowly through the labeled freshwater fill on the starboard gunwale.
+Once the system is commissioned, to refill the water supply tanks, use a dockside hose and fill the tanks slowly through the freshwater fill plate.
 The tanks should be filled until water runs out of the vent located on the hull side just below the fill.
-After filling the tank(s), partially open all faucets.
-Switch ON the FRESH WATER PUMP switch on the DC distribution panel. located in the head compartment electrical cabinet.
+After filling the tanks, partially open all faucets.
+Switch ON the FRESH WATER PUMP switch on the DC distribution panel, located in the port companionway upper cabinet.
 Allow the pump to run until all of the air is purged from the system and a steady stream of water is flowing from each outlet.
 Next, turn off the faucets one by one.
 As the pressure builds, the pump will automatically shut off.

 When properly primed and activated, the water system will operate like the water system in a home.
 An automatic pressure sensor keeps the system pressurized.
-If the system has been recently filled or has not been used for an extended period, air may accumulate at the pump and the system may have to be re-primed.
+If the system has been recently filled or has not been used for an extended period, air may accumulate at the pump and the system may need to be re-primed.